 How do I apply?

-To apply for the Gilman Scholarship, you must first select a Drexel-approved study abroad program and meet with an advisor from the Study Abroad Office.
-If you meet the eligibility requirements for the Gilman Scholarship and have opened a Drexel study abroad application, contact Cynthia Oka at the Drexel Fellowships Office for support with your Gilman application essays.
+To apply for the Gilman Scholarship, you must first select a Drexel-approved study abroad or international co-op program and meet with an advisor from the Study Abroad Office.
+If you meet the eligibility requirements for the Gilman Scholarship and have opened an application for Drexel study abroad or international co-op, contact the Fellowships Office for support with your Gilman application essays.

 When are applications due?